mingxi-jia/h2r_franka_ROS2/README.md

   rosdep install -iyr --from-paths src colcon build
   # remember to change the parameters in launch file
+  # please make sure the topics are available and the aruco tag is visible, or
+  # the GUI won't work
   ros2 launch h2r_franka_ROS2/launch/eye_on_base.launch.py # eye-on-base
   ros2 launch h2r_franka_ROS2/launch/eye_in_hand.launch.py # eye-in-hand
 ```